 - police officers relying upon intelligence specifying ‘3 black males on pushbikes, stealing mobile phones’, stopped and tasered (without warning) a young black male walking home from college, with 2 non-black friends.

-Clare has represented numerous families in inquest matters, arising from deaths in custody, and regularly negotiates damages settlements for family members of the deceased, in the resulting civil claims.
+Clare has represented numerous families in inquest matters (including deaths in mental health settings), arising from deaths in custody, and regularly negotiates damages settlements for family members of the deceased, in the resulting civil claims.

 Clare has acted in numerous claims arising out of NHS or other clinical / care settings, often initially taken on as inquests.
 For example: